All About Compensation and Benefits Managers

 Is There Going to be Demand for Compensation and Benefits Managers?

-In the United States, there were 15,800 jobs for Compensation and Benefits Manager in 2016.
+There were about 15,800 jobs for Compensation and Benefits Manager in 2016 (in the United States).
 New jobs are being produced at a rate of 5.1% which is below the national average.
 The Bureau of Labor Statistics predicts 800 new jobs for Compensation and Benefits Manager by 2026.
-There will be an estimated 1,200 positions for Benefits Manager per year.
+Due to new job openings and attrition, there will be an average of 1,200 job openings in this field each year.

 The states with the most job growth for Benefits Manager are Utah, Washington, and Arkansas.
 Watch out if you plan on working in Rhode Island, North Dakota, or New Mexico.
 These states have the worst job growth for this type of profession.